shutch2018/FileParser/README.md

 ## From the Executable:
 If you have the CSVParser.exe, run the executable.

 Following the in-console prompts, you will have to specify a CSV file for the application to read, parse, and convert into a json file.
+When specifying the path to your CSV, do not include quotes around the file name.

  :warning: **Please note that depending on the security on your machine, you may need to run the executable as an administrator to read in your CSV file**
  - Your CSV file can only use one type of delimeter, a comma (,) or a pipe (|) and cannot use a combination of the two.